-Retrospective: Detagetor the three breed perfectivities diabetic retinapathy terrequies retrablishment them were 785 diabetic lasereteatments performed.
+Retrospective Dataset - In the 5-year period prior to diabetic retinopathy screening establishment there were 785 diabetic laser treatments performed.
 Of these 51.5% were performed by NCHDs while 48.6% were performed by either Consultant or Community Only.
-In the period 5-year period after the program's establishment there were 1988 diabetic laser procedures perfermeds: Of these.
+In the period 5-year period after the program's establishment there were 1988 diabetic laser procedures performed.
+Of these.
 68.7% were performed by Community Ophthalmologist while only 24.8% were performed by NCHDs.
-Quanticensing refrese every editions as a second to expension or the contraction of the c thoughts have been active the consultant of the of the diabetic realing mathy accompany representations in the interpretation of the control of What in a skew if it has the liquid that the issue passe was an again that it is the control of the control of endothelial cell count, and central corneal thickness before and after reversed rejection episodes.
+Questionnaire - There were 17 responses to the questionnaire.
+76% were SHOs while 24% were registrars.
+When asked if they thought that the fact diabetic laser treatments are now mainly performed in consultant only clinics since the establishment of the diabetic retinopathy screening programme has impacted on their training- 41% strongly agreed while 59% agreed.
+When asked if they believed that this impact was negative- 47% strongly agreed while 53% agreed.

 Conclusions: